tomjoht/tomjoht.github.io/_restapicourse/docapis_exploring_restapi_marketplace.md

 <a href="https://weather.yahoo.com/united-states/california/santa-clara-2488836/"><img src="{{ "/images/restapicourse/attractiveinterfaceweather.png" | prepend: site.baseurl }}" alt="Sample weather interface" /></a>

+## Comparing two APIs

+As you learn about APIs, we'll explore two weather APIs at the same time because the differences will highlight both interesting discussion as well as communicate the various differences between APIs with similar purposes.

-## Find the Weather API on Mashape
+## Find the Weather API by fyhao on Mashape

 {{activity}}